-Nothing Fancy Movie Review: After the lockdown, you must have felt the significance of food, must have wanted to taste delicious cuisines, and explore the different flavors and varied spices once again, everyone is facing the same fate.
+Nothing Fancy Movie Review: After the lockdown, you must have felt the significance of food, must have wanted to taste delicious cuisines, and explore the different flavours and varied spices once again, everyone is facing the same fate.
 Considering this, it is a perfect time to release the film Diana Kennedy: Nothing Fancy, which revolves around a 97-year-old lady who is a food writer by profession.

 Diana Kennedy is a lovely character and is best knitted to suit the documentary directed by the very talented Elizabeth Carroll.
 The film is flooded with curses for timid drives and stray dogs that come her way.
 Her monologues in the film are very spicy and just as satisfying as her taste buds; it will definitely drive you nuts.